Careful!

 kuma.io/workloadannotation on pods - Protection: Cannot be manually set as a label on pods; Kuma will reject pod creation/updates with this label

-The kuma.io/workload annotation on data plane proxies must match exactly with the Workload resource name.
-All data plane proxies referencing a Workload must be in the same namespace and mesh.
+The kuma.io/workload label on data plane proxies must match exactly with the Workload resource name.
+All data plane proxies referencing a Workload must be in the same mesh.

 Limitations

 - Automatic lifecycle: Cannot be manually created or modified.
-The resource is fully managed by the k8s-controller.
+The resource is fully managed by the control plane.